bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

-Y position of the fourth rangefinder in body frame.
+Y position of the first rangefinder in body frame.
+Positive Y is to the right of the origin.
 Use the zero range datum point if supplied.

 - Units: m